Maxshrike/Coursera_Getting_and_Cleaning_Data/codebook.md

 Reads features.txt and extracts only the measurements on the mean and standard deviation for each measurement.
 The result is a 10299x68 data frame, because only 66 out of 561 attributes are measurements on the mean and standard deviation. (the 2 extra columns are the subjects and activity columns)
-All measurements appear to be floating point numbers in the range (-1, 1).

-Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set (originally coded as 1-6, recoded as:
+Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set (originally coded as 1-6) recoded as:

 * walking
 * walkingupstairs